OICR/PGMLab/README.md

 This command line interface can be used in two distinct ways.
 The first way is to supply the paths of the files in a config file, in the same way as the example config files in the config folder and flags to customize the parameters to be use and the second way is to input the information through an interactive interface.
 Further infromation on how to use these interface can be found in the wiki.

-   - Run the following commands for a description of the PGMLaB command line interface.
+   - Run the following commands for a description of the PGMLab command line interface.

 	pgmlab --help